 If you sign up to one of our mailing lists, any personal information you submit will be stored on the infrastructure owned by MailChimp, your information may also be stored on devices owned by TeraByte and their authorised third party suppliers in order to help provide you the best service possible.
 This will include any personal information you have submitted.

-If TeraByte undertake any work with your business, your information will be kept for as long as we deem fit.
-This will be the length of the contract plus 3 years additional to the last contact.
+If TeraByte undertakes any work with your business, your information will be kept for as long as we deem fit to fulfill the work order.
+This will normally be the length of the contract plus 3 years additional to the last contact.
 If the contract or interaction is renewed, the length of storage will increase.
 Unless you request that your data is removed.

 We may also notify you of any changes to this policy via email.